Let’s face it. Because of the tight market, even your best real estate marketing strategies from a few years ago might be on shaky ground in 2022.

 14. Optimize Content for Voice Search

 ”For any realtor out there that is blogging or wants to start a blog.
 I suggest they not only optimize for short keyword SEO, but also long tail keyword searches.
-With Google predicting over 50% of searches in 2020 to be by voice.
+With Google predicting over 50% of searches to be by voice.
 If you can, start optimizing your content for voice searches now.
 You will see the results down the line.”

 –Brandon Hindle, Team Leader The Hindle Team